kashifashah1/Cryptocurrency-Website/readme.md

 💰 Cryptocurrency Website Design - Kashifa Shah

 This project is a responsive cryptocurrency landing page that fetches live prices of popular cryptocurrencies using the CoinGecko API.
-It is designed with HTML, CSS, JavaScript (jQuery), and focuses on sleek UI and real-time data display.
+It is designed with HTML, CSS, JavaScript (jQuery), and focuses on sleek UI and real-time data display. especially for desktop

 🚀 Live Preview